mattias-p/digraph123/README.md

 ### Learn more

-Use the `--help` option for details on its usage and operation:
+Use the `--help` option for details on usage and operation:

     digraph123 --help